-Control of this species is complicated because the species is a rhizomatous perennial, and it inhabits environmentally sensitive wetland sites.
+Control of this species is challenging because the species is a rhizomatous perennial, spreads by seed, and inhabits environmentally sensitive wetland sites.

-Small populations may be covered with black plastic or used as a suppression tool.
+Small populations may be covered with black plastic or a heavy tarp, make sure to secure edges and watch for plants trying to grow through holes or gaps.
 Other alternatives have not been studied.
-Since the species has extensive rhizomes, hand pulling or digging would be limited to very small infestations.
+Since the species has extensive rhizomes, hand pulling or digging would be limited to very small infestations or new infestations.